HADAS496/comics-and-Reaganomics-/index.md

   title=""
 %}

 {%
 include scrollybox/bg.html
 above-box-space="50vh"
 below-box-space="50vh"
 height="100vh"
-   image-path="scrollstory/images/for my project/1974 batman 258 finale.png"
-   box-content="As with every Batman comic from that time, the story ends with ends with the successful detention of Two-Face by Batman, with your usual shenanigans of “Bam!” and “KA-PAW!""
-%}

-{% include scrollybox/bg-sticky.html
- image-path="scrollstory/images/for my project/1974 batman 258 finale.png"
+image-path=""scrollstory/images/for my project/1974 batman 258 finale.png"
-  below-box-space="80vh"
 box-content="
-As with every Batman comic from that time, the story ends with the successful detention of Two-Face by Batman, with your usual shenanigans of “Bam!” and “KA-PAW!”
+As with every Batman comic from that time, the story ends with the successful detention of Two-Face by Batman, with your usual shenanigans of “Bam!” and “KA-PAW!” "
 %}

 So, what was really going on during this time that might have bled into the most escapist form of reading, found in Batman’s comic book adventures?